grscheller/dotfiles/README.md

 This project contains the infrastructure I use to maintain and install my Fish, Bash, and Shell based environments.
-The same configuration files are designed to be shared across multiple more or less, POSIX based operating systems.
+The same configuration files are designed to be shared across multiple, more or less, POSIX like environments.
 Also used to maintain Neovim and Alacritty configuration files.

-Installs into your `$HOME` directiors from cloned repo.
+Installs config files into your `$HOME` directiors from the cloned repo.

 ## Design Choices